HLOOKUP function is responsible for horizontal data retrieval. In this lesson, you will learn how to use HLOOKUP function in Excel.

 In the sales, type the formula.
 It is:

 Drag the formula in the City field.
 In this way, HLOOKUP searches for data from the table and selecting the employee name appears in the sale and the city.
-This of course is just a simple example.

 Let’s analyze some more business examples on how to use HLOOKUP function in Excel.